-Students who have completed a general education program of 48 credit hours which includes the 33 credit hour Core and all additional institution-specific general education courses (15 credit hours) and who are in good academic standing will be "fully general education certified".
+Students who have completed a general education program of 33 credit hours and who are in good academic standing will be "fully general education certified".
 Students may then transfer these hours altogether as a block.
 Students must fulfill any additional general education requirements of the receiving institution that have not been satisfied through the courses in the core or through additional KCTCS college courses.